 The DO may recertify a payment from the appropriation or fund from which the original payment was made (or its successor account).

-Returned, held, undeliverable, or mutilated U.S. Treasury checks in the possession of the FPA or Fiscal Service are canceled within three business days of receipt in the disbursing office.
+Returned, undeliverable, or mutilated U.S. Treasury checks in the possession of the federal entity or Fiscal Service are canceled within three business days of receipt by the disbursing office.
 Exceptions include:

 The face of each U.S. Treasury check to be canceled is defaced by stamping the legend "Not-Negotiable."
 The letters of the legend must be of prominent size to remove all possibility of negotiation and must be a color other than black (preferably red).

-If the DO determines that the checks should be returned to Fiscal Service, it must do so no later than five business days from the date of receipt.
-In addition to stamping all returned checks "Not Negotiable," the DO does the following:
+If the DO determines that checks should be returned to Fiscal Service, it must do so no later than five business days from the date of their receipt.
+In addition to stamping all returned checks "Not Negotiable," the DO must do the following:

-The transmittal at a minimum must show the agency name, ALC, and the name and phone number of a point of contact.
+The transmittal at a minimum must show the federal entity name, ALC, and the name and phone number of a point of contact.
 Two people must verify the transmittal before the DO sends it to Fiscal Service.

 Fiscal Service should process U.S. Treasury checks returned from the DO on the day of receipt if at all possible but no later than three days following receipt.